mpremkumar9999/Mini_Linkedin_backend/README.md

-🚀 Mini LinkedIn Platform 🧑‍💼🌐
+🧑‍💼🌐 Mini LinkedIn Platform
-A minimal social networking platform built with the MERN stack that allows users to register/login with OTP, create and view posts, manage their profiles, and connect with other users — similar to a basic version of LinkedIn.
+A minimal social networking platform built with the MERN stack that allows users to register/login with OTP, create and view posts, connect with other users, and manage profiles — similar to a basic version of LinkedIn.

 📌 Features
-✅ Email-based Registration with OTP
+✅ User Authentication (Email-based with OTP)

-🔐 JWT-based Authentication
+🔐 JWT-based Login

 👤 User Profiles (Name, Email, Bio)